DIY RV Inspection Tips: Be Your Inspector!

 5. Exterior Walls: A Solid Shield

 Your RV's outside walls shield you from the elements, so they should be kept in excellent shape.
-Look over the walls for cracks, dents, or evidence of water damage.
-Check the seals of the windows and doors to ensure their tightness and stop leaks or drafts.
+Look over the walls for cracks, delamination, or other evidence of water damage.
+Check the seals of all wall penetrations' like, the windows, doors, outlets, etc., to ensure their water tightness and stop water damage issues.

 Pro Tip: Look attentively at the walls from all angles as you go around your RV.
 Sometimes, the damage is minor.
 Hence, a careful examination is rather essential.
 Consider giving your RV a decent once-over, just like you would with your automobile before a lengthy road trip.